-A Mexican menu served at a day of the dead festival
+A Mexican menu served at a colorful dinner party

 This was such a fun, relaxed dinner party because I served the main course family style.
 Bonus: I fed six people for less than $30 and had leftovers.
 While this is in no way a budget blog, it’s worth noting because that, my friends, is a Disney Dinners record!
 Here’s how I threw a Coco themed dinner party for adults!

 I was going for the look of the day of the dead festival in Miguel’s small town: an abundance of flowers and colors.
 I hung colorful Mexican banners in my dining room doorway and one with a guitar theme on my china cabinet, which I topped with a real guitar (thanks to musician Denver Lee!) because, of course, the guitar is a major element throughout the film.